MS in US: Myths and Misconceptions About The Spring Intake

 With a lot of talk going around, you might have come across one or two of your seniors, peers and maybe even juniors who have repeated “Fall admission season is better than Spring”, these rumors, however, are based on half-truths and complete lies.
 Before we move on further, let’s have a look at the categories that make up Spring Intake aspirant body.

 There are usually two types of MS aspirants applying for Spring intake:

 - Graduate students who passed out that year.

-The overall number of students planning for higher education in the US can be classified into three groups:
+The overall number of students planning for higher education like MS in US can be classified into three groups:

 - Currently in college